phoenixg/omnipay-pingpp/README.md

 - `transactionReference` is the Payment Gateway’s reference to the transaction.
 In Ping++, it's often called `Charge Id`, `Red Envelope Id`, `Transfer Id`.
 - `returnUrl` is used by drivers when they need to tell the Payment Gateway where to redirect the customer following a transaction.
 Typically this is used by off-site ‘redirect’ gateway integrations.
 In Ping++, it's called differently by various payment channels.
 - `notifyUrl` is used by drivers to tell the Payment Gateway where to send their server-to-server notification, informing the Merchant Site about the outcome of a transaction.
 In Ping++, it's called differently by various payment channels.

+## Support

+If you are having general issues with Omnipay, we suggest posting on [Stack Overflow](http://stackoverflow.com/).
+Be sure to add the [omnipay tag](http://stackoverflow.com/questions/tagged/omnipay) so it can be easily found.

+If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/phoenixg/omnipay-pingpp/issues), or better yet, fork the library and submit a pull request.